Three X Sisters: Harmony trio broadcast over 1930s radio

 In August 1934, the X's (were also Bab-O's guests) - then Mary Small, Jimmy Wallington, and other NBC personalities were performing at the Steel Pier in Atlantic City, NJ.
 In mid-February 1935, they were touring Chicago and broadcast over WJZ on Monday and Wednesday, until their arrival back in New York after March 2, as 1935 in music also proved to be a popular time for them.
 Made an appearance on the 'One Night Stand' broadcast on CBS singing a novelty "Three Little Pigs Are Porkchops Now."
 A big comedy inspired, radio audience appreciation song.
 Then an octet had been formed for the 'Rythmn Octette' program heard on WEAF-NBC at 7:30pm time slot.
 It paired the X Sisters, Three Scamps, Morton Gould and Bert Shefster, pianists, for Friday night broadcasts.
 Early November 1935, the trio headlined a big gala variety stage-show at the Hotel Astor.
-Despite the forever present 1930s great depression the trio got plenty of radio work.
-After only three weeks on the radio in America they were hired for movie shorts Radio Guide magazine ran a full page story about Mary Small, radio singer, and Small said about her singing career ...
+Despite the forever present 1930s Great Depression the trio got plenty of radio work.
+After only three weeks on the radio in America they were hired for movie shorts Radio Guide magazine ran a full-page story about Mary Small, radio singer, and Small said about her singing career ...
 "There are three lovely ladies to whom I owe a great deal.
 They are Vi and Pearl Hamilton, and Jessie Fordyce, whom you hear on the radio as the Three X Sisters.
 It was they who heard me in Baltimore when I was eleven years old and really got me started."
 (October 5, 1935) Mary was a fan of the Three X Sisters before she became a radio singer.

-Their radio popularity continued in 1936, while they shared the stage with the New Zeigfield Follies, Oliver Wakefield, monologist, as the Three X Sisters had also featured an advanced publisher's desk song the "Last Round Up", another of Billy Hill's popular tunes.
+Their radio popularity continued in 1936, while they shared the stage with the New Ziegfeld Follies, Oliver Wakefield, monologist, as the Three X Sisters had also featured an advanced publisher's desk song the "Last Round Up", another of Billy Hill's popular tunes.
 In 1937, they remained well known in the songwriters' publishing world, especially that of Shapiro, and Bernstein Music Publishers on Broadway with Tin Pan Alley, sheet music from publishers had an appreciation for their NBC microphone.
 More radio recordings had been made of their song journey, and some with the Harry Smith Recording Studio in New York.
 Rumors about their radio departure reached the entertainment pages early in the year, however, not before the songbirds put together some of the best blues styled harmonies.
 They were sought for sheet-music songs but also for advanced song material for soundtracks from Hollywood movies.
 Some of these radio songs (mechanically transcribed onto 78 rpm recorded discs) were "It Looks Like Rain In Cherry Blossom Lane" and "Would You?" (on air advertisement for the motion picture, San Francisco).
 "We sell songs on the air...," quoted from Pearl, which affirmed the Three X Sisters radio notoriety.